 All Fuji Newest models, for 2012 have the same aluminum frame, drop down handlebars, 700x25c tires and Shimano components.
 The biggest difference with the different Newest models (other than the colors) are the component sets and number of gears.

-Note: As of 4/21/2014 the 2012 Fuji Newest 1.0 is selling for $699 (new) at Performance Bike with Free Ship to Store options See Fuji Newest 1.0 for the latest price and customer reviews or to get this bike online from Performance Bike.
+Note: As of 7/29/2014 the 2012 Fuji Newest 1.0 is currently unavailable (was selling for $699 (new) at Performance Bike) See Fuji Newest for their latest availability from Performance Bike.

 The Fuji Newest has 4 component/price levels for 2012 including the Fuji Newest 1.0, 2.0, 3.0 and 4.0.
 The prices go down as the model number goes up so the Fuji Newest 1.0 is the best and most expensive and the Newest 4.0 is the least expensive.